KhaledAhmed2004/KhaledAhmed2004/README.md

  <h2 align="left">Last three project:</h2>

  <h3 align="left">Parcel Management</h3>
-This is my latest project—a full-stack parcel management website.
-I developed CRUD operations and integrated various functionalities for seamless user experience.
+This is one of my finest creations—a restaurant site boasting incredible functionality and UI/UX.
+Utilized CRUD, JWT, and various features for an exceptional user experience
  <h4 align="left">feature</h4>

 - In this site We have 3 types of dashboard